Torkiliuz/dc_uploader/README.md

 ## FAQ

+#### Q: I don't want the script to take over my session, I have other stuff to do.
+What do I do?

+A: Luckily, screen is installed by the script!
+You can simply execute the command as a detached screen session:

+`screen -dmS [SCREEN_NAME] ./queue_upload.sh testqueue.txt --ln`

+`screen -dmS [SCREEN_NAME] ./upload.sh /some/directory/ --ln`

+etc.

+Essentially, just add `screen -dmS [SCREEN_NAME]` to the start of your command and it'll execute that command in a detached screen.
+The screen will automatically terminate once the command finishes.
+You can omit the `S [SCREEN_NAME]` if you don't want to name your screen.

+`screen -ls` to list all your screen sessions.

 #### Q: After my torrent is uploaded, where does the actual torrent in the client expect the data to be?

 A: This depends on how you set up the watch directory.
 By using a watch directory, the client adds the .torrent file to the client similar to a user adding a torrent, so it depends on how you've set your client up.

 #### Q: I use discrete directories, but I want to add it to a download-then-uploadToDCC automation pathway, how do I do that?

-A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/new/main?filename=README.md#discrete-directories) section, just pass the torrent content path to upload.sh with one of the relevant arguments.
+A: Assuming you have created an upload directory as directed by the [discrete directories](https://github.com/FinHv/dc_uploader/tree/main?tab=readme-ov-file#discrete-directories) section, just pass the torrent content path to upload.sh with one of the relevant arguments.
 The script is the one that handles the linking/copying/moving.

 #### Q: What happens if I pass the script a file instead of a directory?